jomlli709/jomlli709/README.md

 Web Development Noob
 --------------------

 I am working towards by Bachelor of Interdisciplinary Studies Degree at the University of North Alabama where I also work full time in the ITS department.
-I'm a mom of four and I am getting married this weekend in Hawaii!
-I used to own my own computer repair shop in Tennessee for 7 years and before that worked in the IT department for the Nashville Predators.
+I used to own my own computer repair shop in Tennessee for 7 years and before that I worked in the IT department for the Nashville Predators.

 * 🌍  I'm based in Florence, Alabama
 * ✉️  You can contact me at [jgambrell@una.edu](mailto:jgambrell@una.edu)